Ichen12/HPSU-Benchmark/README.md

 # HPSU-Benchmark
-HPSU: A Benchmark for Human-Level Perception in Real-World Spoken Speech Understanding
+HPSU: A Benchmark for Human-Level Perception in Real-World Spoken Speech Understanding.